Capital gains tax: Hong Kong

 In general, Hong Kong has no capital gains tax.
 However, employees who receive shares or options as part of their remuneration are taxed at the normal Hong Kong income tax rate on the value of the shares or options at the end of any vesting period less any amount that the individual paid for the grant.

 If part of the vesting period is spent outside Hong Kong, then the tax payable in Hong Kong is pro-rated based on the proportion of time spent working in Hong Kong.
 Hong Kong has very few double tax agreements and hence there is little relief available for double taxation.
 Therefore, it is possible (depending on the country of origin) for employees moving to Hong Kong to pay full income tax on vested shares in both their country of origin and in Hong Kong.
 Similarly, an employee leaving Hong Kong can incur double taxation on the unrealized capital gains of their vested shares.

 The Hong Kong taxation of capital gains on employee shares or options that are subject to a vesting period, is at odds with the treatment of unrestricted shares or options which are free of capital gains tax.

 For those who do trading professionally (buying and selling securities frequently to obtain an income for living) as "traders", this will be considered income subject to personal income tax rates.

 Hungary

-Since 1 January 2016 there is one flat tax rate (15%) on capital income.
+Since 1 July 2023 there are two tax rates on capital income: income tax (15%) and social security tax (13%), adding up to 28%.
 This includes: selling stocks, bonds, mutual funds shares and also interests from bank deposits.
 Since January 2010, Hungarian citizens can open special "long-term" accounts.
 The tax rate on capital gains from securities held in such an account is 10% after a three-year holding period, and 0% after the account's maximum five years period is expired.
 From 1 August 2013 residents also were obligated to pay an additional 6% of health insurance tax ("EHO") on their capital gain.
 The 6% health insurance tax on capital gains was abolished on 1 January 2017.
+On 1 July 2023, the government, citing the state of emergency in effect since the war in Ukraine, re-introduced an even higher 13% social security tax by decree, which was later approved by the Parliament in July 2024.